-- Exiled from Continuity: The apparent reason as to why Cassandra Cain hasn't appeared in the New 52.
-Harper Row is her "replacement".
+- Exiled from Continuity: The apparent reason as to why Cassandra Cain didn't appear in the New 52 for a long while.
+Harper Row was her "replacement".

 - What Could Have Been:

 - In the early 2000's writer Gail Simone pitched an idea for the direction of Cassandra Cain's series if she had taken over as its writer.
 Cassandra, after saving a Protestant minister from a vicious robbery, would continuously visit him in the hospital and, over time, become a devout Christian and convert after seeing the strength of his personal devotion and willingness to forgive his attackers.
 Her activities would shift to a protective role over the more downtrodden members of Gotham society, the transients and homeless and runaways, and she would switch to an all-white costume.
 Eventually she would become known as "Angel of the Bat" instead of Batgirl.
 Gail, a self-professed atheist whose comics often exemplify her "liberal" viewpoints, said that her intention was to represent a part of society that is extremely neglected in comics, as almost all depictions of religious or conservative figures was as dogmatic, prejudiced and stupid characters.
 She wanted an example of the transformative power of faith and felt that, even if it did not match her own beliefs, it would be a good exploration of the character.
 Instead, Cass made an apparent FaceHeel Turn and became a leader of the League of Assassins.
 As Simone put it, apparently, becoming a Christian is more controversial than becoming a serious murderer.

 - The miniseries "Batman: Gates of Gotham" was originally conceived as a solo story about Cassandra.
 The final product heavily featured her, but she had to share it with her brothers.

 - The montage of the Black Mercy induced coma dreams Stephanie has at the end of her ongoing series hinted at further storylines.